odino/odino.github.com/source/_posts/2018-07-07-finding-where-that-ip-address-is-from-with-iploc.markdown

 Columbus
 ```

-Installing iploc is fairly straighforward, as you can simply grab the right binary
+Installing `iploc` is fairly straightforward, as you can simply grab the right binary
 from the release page on GitHub:

 ```